 It would be helpful if the CCT-RT could clarify how rigidly this recommendation should be interpreted.
 Does the CCT-RT want the PDP WG to focus exclusively on goals for number of applications and number of delegated strings or could objectives for the Global South extend to other measures, as well?

 In addition, the CCT-RT requests that the Working Group define the term “Global South.”
 It would be helpful if the CCT-RT could provide its own working definition of the “Global South” in coming up with this recommendation.
+It would also be helpful for the CCT-RT to clarify if it is recommending that applications from the Global South (as ultimately defined) should be subject to different application evaluation standards in order to meet any “clear measurable goals” for number of delegated strings set by the WG.

 Recommendation 46